RohanBhandari/SlaCLI/README.md

 optional arguments:
-  -h, --help            show this help message and exit -u UNREAD, --unread UNREAD
+  -h, --help            show this help message and exit
-                        Show only unread messages
 ```

 ###Send
-Using `./slacli.py send [channel] [message]` will send a message to a channel or directly to a user.
+Using `./slacli.py send CHANNEL MESSAGE` will send a message to a channel or directly to a user.
-The same convention applies for `channel` as stated for the read functionality.
+The same convention applies for `CHANNEL` as stated for the read functionality.
-The `message` argument can be provided as a string using either single or double quotes.
+The `MESSAGE` argument can be provided as a string using either single or double quotes.

 ```
 usage: slacli.py send [-h] channel message